Atavic/firefox-tweaks/Extras/list_of_tweaks.md

 For example, if somenewswebsite.com and someothernewswebsite.com both place a somebadtracker.com cookie on a user's computer, that somebadtracker.com cookie can't look at any of the other somebadtracker.com cookies on the user's computer.
 This prevents the somebadtracker.com cookie from tracking your browsing across multiple sites.

+Note that Cookie AutoDelete will not be able to function properly if this tweak is enabled on an installation of Firefox lower than version 59.
+In other words, Cookie AutoDelete only supports first party isolation on versions of Firefox 59 and up.
+To check your version of Firefox, click on the hamburger menu in the top right, then Help, then About Firefox.

 ## Telemetry
 All telemetry tweaks are commented out by default.